aaronstevens/aaronstevens.github.io/02-resume.md

 ### Work Experience

 Computers for Charities, Hailsham, E. Sussex.
-November 2012 – current
+November 2012 – October 2014

-I voluntarily work at Computers for Charities three times a week refurbishing computers and laptops disposed of by businesses and Universities for resale.
-Tasks involve secure wiping of hard drives and installation of the operating system, drivers, requested software, and cleaning of components and computer peripherals - replacing any if faulty.
+I voluntarily worked at Computers for Charities three times a week refurbishing computers and laptops disposed of by businesses and Universities for resale.
+Tasks involved secure wiping of hard drives and installation of the operating system, drivers, requested software, and cleaning of components and computer peripherals - replacing any if faulty.
 Other computers considered too slow for use are dismantled, and parts recycled for metal, or shredded.

 ---